dgollub/jp-zip-lookup/data/README.md

 This folder is reserved for the data files to import into the service's database.

-*TODO* The data files can be obtained from the official [Japan Post website](https://www.post.japanpost.jp/zipcode/dl/kogaki-zip.html) or via the provided utility tools.
-(TODO)
+The data files can be obtained from the official [Japan Post website](https://www.post.japanpost.jp/zipcode/dl/kogaki-zip.html) or via the provided [utility script](download-and-import.sh).

-The data files then need to be imported into the database.
+The data files need to be imported into the database.
 The service will try this automatically on startup _if_ no data is currently available in the database.
+This only happens once.

+*Notice*: In order for this to work the database will need to be up and running and also have the correct schema and tables in place already!

+Set the environment variable `JSZIP_DISABLE_AUTO_INIT_DB` to `1` in order to **disable** automatic database initialization with data.

 If data was already imported before the data files are ignored on service startup.

 If you want to re-import the data please use the provided utility tools.

-*TODO* usage/howto examples

-maybe the service can be started with a "force reimport" flag?

 # CSV Columns